stat545ubc-2024/assignment-b2-andreawongkoo/README.md

 ```

 In this case, the function will summarize the missing values for each
-month, allowing you to understand potential patterns of missingness over
+month, allowing you to understand potential missing data patterns over
 time.

 ### Example 3: Handle Special Grouping Options